-The average results of the evaluation performed on each test suite (presented in Figure~\ref{fig:results}) show that the entropy-based approach outperforms the ``Split-in-half'' heuristic as well as the random query selection strategy by more than 50\% for the $|\md_t|=2$ case due to its ability to estimate the probabilities of diagnoses and to stop when the target diagnosis crossed the acceptance threshold.
+The average results of the evaluation performed on each test ontology (presented in Figure~\ref{fig:results}) show that the entropy-based approach outperforms the ``split-in-half'' heuristic as well as the random query selection strategy by more than 50\% for the $|\md_t|=2$ case due to its ability to estimate the probabilities of diagnoses and to stop once the target diagnosis crossed the acceptance threshold.
 On average the algorithm required $8$ seconds to generate a query.
-Figure~\ref{fig:results} also shows that the number of required queries increases as the cardinality of the target diagnosis increases.
-This holds for the random and ``Split-in-half'' methods (not depicted) as well.
-However, the entropy-based approach is still better than the ``Split-in-half'' method even for diagnoses with increasing cardinality.
-The approach required more queries to discriminate between high cardinality diagnoses because in such cases more minimal conflicts were generated.
+In addition, Figure~\ref{fig:results} shows that the number of queries required increases as the cardinality of the target diagnosis increases, regardless of the method.
+Despite this, the entropy-based approach remains better than the ``split-in-half'' method for diagnoses with increasing cardinality.
+The approach did however require more queries to discriminate between high cardinality diagnoses because in such cases more minimal conflicts were generated.
 Consequently, the debugger should consider more minimal diagnoses in order to identify the target one.

 For the next test we selected seven real-world ontologies described in Tables~\ref{tab:motivation} and~\ref{tab:stats}\footnote{All experiments were performed on a PC with Core2 Duo (E8400), 3 Ghz with 8 Gb RAM, running Windows 7 and Java 6.}.
 Performance of both the entropy-based and ``split-in-half'' selection strategies was evaluated using a variety of different prior fault probabilities to investigate under which conditions the entropy-based method should be preferred.